-Once we have confirmation of the revised Release 1 timelines, we intend to release an updated Frequency Response Transition report which will outline the final stages of our transition and associated milestones including DR and DM in line with reduction of DFFR requirements.
-Our expectation is that the transition will be complete before the end of this year, however this is subject to change based on the timelines associated with the deliverables described above, we will confirm details of the phase out and associated timelines as soon as we have confirmed timelines for these milestones.
+In the coming weeks, we intend to release an updated Frequency Response Transition report which will outline the final stages of our transition and associated milestones including DR and DM in line with reduction of DFFR requirements.
+Our expectation is that the transition will be complete before October 2023, however this is subject to change based on the timelines associated with the deliverables described above, we will confirm details of the phase out and associated timelines as soon as we have confirmed timelines for these milestones.